Chief Ladiga Trail: Route

-The Chief Ladiga Trail starts at the Alabama-Georgia state line.
-At about mile marker 7.0, the trail crosses the Pinhoti National Recreation Trail.
+The Chief Ladiga Trail starts in Cleburne County at the Alabama-Georgia state line (where it meets the Silver Comet Trail).
+In northern Cleburne County at about mile marker 7.0, the trail enters the Talladega National Forest and crosses the Pinhoti National Recreation Trail.

-It travels west to Piedmont, the direction changes to southwest then on to Jacksonville and going through the Jacksonville State University campus.
-Then, the trail goes to Weaver and finally ending at Michael Tucker Park in north Anniston.
-It travels through wetlands, across streams, through forests and farmlands, and includes a horizon view of the Talladega Mountains.
+It travels west into Calhoun County and then into Piedmont, the direction changes to southwest then on to Jacksonville and going through the Jacksonville State University campus.
+Then, the trail passes through Weaver and passes Michael Tucker Park in north Anniston and heads south through the City of Anniston, finally ending at the 4th St. Amtrak Station in downtown Anniston.
+Along the way the trail travels through wetlands, across streams, through forests and farmlands, and includes a horizon view of the Talladega Mountains.
 There are several bridges and both new and restored railroad trestles.